VII.1.- Mud as a form of therapy

 Once we have finished building the walls, we can apply a thin layer as a finishing touch.
 In order to obtain the correct mixture, we first have to sieve all the materials (subsoil, sand and straw) using a sieve with finer meshes, and using the same ratios as when we made the mud.
 If we wanted to paint the walls, we would need breathable paints, such as lime wash paint so the mud doesn’t lose its breathing capacity.

-Another way of building the walls is by using recycled wood such as pallets, boards, etc. which can be used as attachments or frameworks for the mud (Figure 7.17).
+The second way of building the walls is by using recycled woods such as pallets, boards, etc. which can be used as attachments or frameworks for the mud (Figure VII.17).
 We can carry out the task of collecting used materials with the beneficiary students of the course.

 The attachment and framework task with wood can also be done with the students, starting with the carpentry where we can build all the walls with wood leaving spaces for the door and windows; we can also install the electricity by placing the cables inside the pallets or boards so that they get covered when the mud is added, marking on the outside where the light fittings, switches and outlets go.
 If it is a bathroom or kitchen, we also install the pipes in between the wood, also marking on the outside where the water comes out, and therefore making it all ready to add the mud.

 We might need professionals to guide us through these tasks, or instructors to go through some training so that they can learn how to do them.
-In any case, the students can participate in these activities by doing the simplest tasks; being a part of the whole building process makes them have a sense of belonging that fulfils them (Figures 7.18 and 7.19).
+In any case, the students can participate in these activities by doing the simplest tasks; being a part of the whole building process makes them have a sense of belonging that fulfils them (Figures VII.18 y VII.19).

 When we are building the wall, we insert the mud with our hands in between the pieces of wood, covering completely all the pallets and boards on the inside and on the outside, and, if it were the case, we would also cover all the plumbing and electrical wires.